stephenmurray2/meteor-face-detection/README.md

 ## Issues

-This works for Chrome, but not for Firefox...
+The mdg:camera works in Chrome, but not for Firefox...
 I haven't tested for any other browsers.